endfront/LayJS/doc/contributing.markdown

 **User API**

-For the LAID API including its methods and direct variable access, the above rules mentioned do not apply.
+For the LAY API including its methods and direct variable access, the above rules mentioned do not apply.